jeffknupp/blog/content/2013-02-06-write-cleaner-python-by-using-exceptions.md

 The only thing of note is the `percentage` variable, which essentially dictates how likely our randomly chosen `word` is to be in `my_dict`.

-So with a 90% chance of an exception being thrown, here are the numbers:
+So with a 90% chance of an exception being thrown in the code above, here are the numbers:

     using if statement:
         minimum: 1.35720682144